Springtime hiking in the forests of Figaró

 When the restrictions finally began to lift in April, the first thing I wanted to do was to go hiking!

 I chose a small town called Figaró as my destination.
-It's super easy to get to, just 40 minutes by train from the station near my house.
+It's super easy to get to, just 40 minutes by train from where I live in Barcelona.
 It's surrounded by hills, forests and cliffs.
 It offers plenty of hiking routes and things to see.

 It was extra special for me - being out in nature, in the spring time sun, surrounded by trees and plants and flowers and beautiful open views, all of this felt so amazing after the many cold, depressing months of lockdown!

 During May 2021, I came to Figaró every weekend and explored as much as I could!

 Figaró is a small town with modernist architecture and about 1000 inhabitants.

 The river of Congost splits the town in two.
 On the east side of the river is the mountain of Montseny.
 And on the west side lie the Cingles de Bertí (cliffs).